 - This is Susan (use pretend name).
 She has a sad story because there are no people in her life to teach her about Jesus.
 In her country, churches are against the law.
 Who can help Susan’s sad story?

-- This is Bob.
+- This is Bob (or use pretend name).
 He has a sad story because his parents cannot take care of him.
 They use drugs and he has to go to foster care.
 He wants them to get better, but he is afraid they can’t.
 Who can help Bob’s sad story?

-- This is Chloe.
-She has a sad story because she is sick with cancer.
+- This is Chloe (or use pretend name).
+She has a sad story because she is very sick.
 She has gone to see many doctors, but she can not do all the things her friends do.
 She is just too tired from her treatments.
 Who can help Chole’s sad story?

 Say: Each of these stories should remind us to have thankful hearts for all the good things God has given us.
 We can also use our good things to help make other people’s stories better.
 Today we are going to learn about being thankful and how God wants us to have attitudes that appreciate the good things he has given us.